1.4.1. Installing GSAS-II for code development¶

 1.4.1.2.
 Establish a connection¶

 You will need to establish an authorized connection between your computer and GitHub in order to have the ability to send files from your computer to GitHub.
-While the files in GSAS-II are all publically available and do not need a GitHub account to access, if you have made changes and want to allow others to see what you have done, you need to send those changed files back to GitHub.
-This does require that the git program be authorized to access your GitHub account.
+While the files in GSAS-II are all publically available and do not need a GitHub account to be accessed, but if you have made changes and want to allow others to see what you have done, you need to provide authorization for git to upload those changed files to GitHub.
+This does require that the git program be given access your GitHub account.
 There are multiple ways to do this, as discussed here: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/about-authentication-to-github.

 The method I have used has been to use ssh authentication.
 In a nutshell this requires creating a ssh public key (if one does not already exist) and providing that key to GitHub.
 To see if you already have an ssh key, see this: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/checking-for-existing-ssh-keys.
 If you do not, see https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent.